-MySQL MAKETIME function is a Date Function, which is used to calculate or get time from hour, minute, second arguments given by us.
+MySQL MAKETIME function is one of the MySQL Date Function, which is useful to calculate or get time from the hour, minute, second arguments given by us.

 MAKETIME(hour, minutes, seconds);

 MySQL Maketime function Example

 These examples help you understand the use of this MySQL Maketime function.
-Here, we are trying to get or calculate time based on the hours, minutes and seconds of three different values.
+Here, we are trying to get or calculate the time based on the hours, minutes, and seconds of three different values.

 SELECT MAKETIME(11, 10, 25);

 Let us see another example of MySQL Maketime function.
 Here, we are trying to calculate the time from invalid MySQL argument values.